-Vivint is a slam dunk for people looking to protect their home and take advantage of the latest smart home tech.
-No other security company out there does a better job of marrying the convenience of smart home automation with the reassurance of 24/7 professional monitoring.
+Vivint is a slam dunk for people looking to protect their home and enjoy the latest smart home tech.
+No other security company does a better job of marrying the convenience of smart home automation with the reassurance of 24/7 professional monitoring.

 Vivint’s going to cost you more—that’s a fact.
 But you get what you pay for, and Vivint is one of the only home security companies that does security the way they think it should be done.

 Instead of offering the same white-label equipment and cookie-cutter app that many other companies do, Vivint has made its own.
 This is a big reason why we think the company’s higher prices are worth it.
 And the addition of a no-contract option for professional monitoring shows insight and adaptability to the demands of home security customers.

 Vivint offers two payment options.
 You can choose Vivint Flex Pay and finance the cost of equipment (which will be on top of your monthly monitoring fee), or you can pay for your equipment up front and pick up monitoring on a month-to-month basis.
 If you go the contract route, you’re looking at a commitment of 42 or 60 months (that’s five years!).